hewittmcg/raspi-esp8266-mqtt/README.md

 The general idea behind this is to create a simple way to track sensor readings (e.g. water level in plant pots) from devices connected to the same network, creating a simple smart home framework.

 [ESP8266](https://www.espressif.com/en/products/socs/esp8266)-based microcontrollers are used as the devices.
 A Raspberry Pi 4 Model B is used to aggregate device reports sent over MQTT.
 It also sends a unique device ID to devices when they are first powered on.
 This ID is stored in RTC memory so that devices don't need to rejoin each time new firmware is loaded.
-A Flask web app is hosted on the Pi, through which devices and their respective messages can be viewed.
+A Flask app with a Vue frontend is hosted on the Pi, through which devices and their respective messages can be viewed.

 ## Getting Started